Estonian language proficiency test for level B2

 The reading part takes 80 minutes and consists of four assignments, which must be solved using only the information from the reading texts:

-• a multiple-choice task in which the examinee has to choose the correct answer from three options;
+• a multiple-choice task, in which you have to choose the correct answer from four given options;

-• a gap-filling task, in which the examinee has to find the correct place in the text for sentences removed from the text;
+• a gap-filling task, in which you need to fill the gap with a correct sentence removed from the text;

 The listening part takes 40 minutes and consists of four assignments, which must be solved using the information heard: